Back to all blog articles

 Luca Da Corte

-Luca Da Corte is a certified Framer Expert and SEO specialist with over two years of experience.
-He's also the founder of clicks.supply, one of the biggest collections of Framer templates, components, and resources.
+Luca Da Corte is a certified Framer Expert and Product Specialist at Framer, with over two years of experience helping teams build world-class websites.
+He’s also the founder of clicks.supply, one of the leading hubs for Framer templates, components, and resources.